Xiao Yi (politician, born 1962): Downfall

 On May 10, 2021, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+The investigation arose from Xiao's endorsement of an energy consuming crypto mining operation and an internal combustion car plant, both of which ran counter to the new concept for development's goals of a greener economy.

 On November 12, he was expelled from the Communist Party and dismissed from public office.

 On 29 December 2022, he stood trial for bribery and abusing his powers at the Hangzhou Intermediate People's Court in east China's Zhejiang province.

 The public prosecutors accused him of abusing his multiple positions between 2008 and 2021 in Jiangxi to seek favor on behalf of certain organizations and individuals in engineering contracting, project development, and job promotions.
 In return, he accepted money and property worth more than 125 million yuan ($17.98 million).

 On August 22, 2023, he was sentenced to life imprisonment for bribery by the Hangzhou Intermediate People's Court.
 He was also deprived of his political rights for life, and had his personal properties confiscated.

+The CCDI featured his case in a 2023 documentary as a prominent example of corruption.